EricZinda/Perplexity/docs/devvocab/devvocabFileDirectoryNames.md

 def yield_from_fw_seq(state, variable, value):
-    for interpretation in all_interpretations_of(state, value):
-        yield state.set_x(variable, interpretation)
+    if hasattr(value, "all_interpretations"):
         # Get all the interpretations of the quoted text
         # and return them iteratively
-def all_interpretations_of(state, value):
-    if isinstance(value, QuotedText):
-        # Get all the interpretations of the quoted text
-        # and return them iteratively
+        for interpretation in value.all_interpretations(state):
-        yield from value.all_interpretations(state)
+            yield state.set_x(variable, interpretation)
     else:
         yield value

 class QuotedText(object):
     def __init__(self, name):